blankRiot96/axedit/README.md

 ## About

-Axedit is a light, fast and aesthetic modal editor for Python.
+Axedit is a modal text editor for Python.
 Attempts to implement vim-like motions.

 ## Installation